What is a Cybercrime?

-Cybercrime legislation has proliferated across Africa in recent years, but only eight states ratified the Malabo Convention which requires fifteen ratifications to enter into force.(11)
+Cybercrime legislation has proliferated across Africa in recent years but, unfortunately, at the time of publication, the Malabo Convention had been ratified by only thirteen of the fifteen states required for it to enter into force.(11)

 In order to ensure that cybercrimes laws do not unnecessarily infringe on the fundamental rights to freedom of expression, privacy and access to information, they should meet the following criteria:

 - Provide narrow, clear and adequate definitions of cybercrimes.